Whey vs. Creatine: Building Block vs. Energy Catalyst

 📖 What is the difference between Whey and Creatine?

-Whey is a protein supplement rich in amino acids that aids muscle growth and recovery.
-Creatine is a natural compound that enhances energy production in muscles, associated with strength and power.
+Whey is a protein supplement rich in amino acids that supports muscle growth and recovery.
+Creatine is a natural compound that enhances energy production in muscles, related to strength and power.

 |---|---|